mashplan/chat/docs/berget-ai.md

 ### Berget AI Integration

-This app integrates [Berget AI](https://api.berget.ai/) using a custom provider that implements the AI SDK v2 specification.
+This app integrates [Berget AI](https://api.berget.ai/) using the standard OpenAI‑compatible provider from the Vercel AI SDK.

 Configuration